 - Groceries for Guns: Reynolds Brown and Congressman Fattah created the “Groceries for Guns” buyback program that provided $200 in grocery tokens in exchange for firearms.
 The program is credited with removing over 1,000 guns of the streets of Philadelphia.

 - ATVs: Restricts ATV use on public sidewalks or private properties unless authorized by law, and gives the Philadelphia Police Department authority to confiscate vehicles or impose a fine on riders.

 - Early Childhood Funding: Allocated $500,000 to the Office of Housing and Community Development to expand quality early childhood education in Philadelphia.

 - Hospitality Promotion: Increased funding for the Greater Philadelphia Tourism Marketing Corporation and the Philadelphia Convention and Visitors Bureau, organizations which promote the tourism industry

 Organizational Affiliations (current):

-- Board Member, The Philadelphia Convention and Visitor’s Bureau, The Marian Anderson Award, The African American Museum of Philadelphia, Philadelphia Young Playwrights, City Year Philadelphia, Please Touch Museum, The Greater Philadelphia Cultural Alliance, Girls Scouts of Eastern Pennsylvania and Wynnefield Residents Association.
+- Board Member: The Philadelphia Convention and Visitor’s Bureau, The Marian Anderson Award, Philadelphia Young Playwrights, The Greater Philadelphia Cultural Alliance, and Wynnefield Residents Association.

 Awards: Honored by United Way of Southeastern Pennsylvania, the School District of Philadelphia, Women’s Way, Girls Inc., Girl Scouts of Eastern Pennsylvania, Mazzoni Center, Philadelphia Young Playwrights, Philadelphia Business Journal and recognized as one of Pennsylvania’s 50 Most Influential Women in the book “VOICES.”